 Then there are other expenses that need to be taken care which includes:-

-- Marketing Campaign – this is considered as paying good money to get more money.
-Paying for marketing campaigns increases the airline’s reputation.
+This is considered as paying good money to get more money.
+Paying for marketing campaigns increases the airline’s reputation which in turn relates to the higher sales of tickets.

-- Route Purchase – every new route for the airline to fly the planes cost money to the airline and thankfully it is a one-time payment.
+For every new route for the airline to fly the planes, it will cost money to the airline and thankfully it is a one-time payment.
 Of course, every time route is changed, there is an additional payment that can go as high as $300,000.

-- Fleet Maintenance – just like a car, planes are subject to wear and tear and requires periodic maintenance and also after certain hours of flight.
+Just like a car, planes are subject to wear and tear and requires periodic maintenance and also after certain hours of flight.
 A Boeing 737-800 requires audit maintenance after 470 hours of flight meanwhile an Airbus A220-100 requires audit maintenance after 400 hours of flight.
+A failure to do audit maintenance will cause the airline millions in fines and grounds all your planes.

 In addition to cash for expenses, players also need to have points which are gained by performing some tasks called “Achievements”.
 The points then can be used to enable more features in the game namely to enable cargo operations and to issue IPO for the airline.